 With special permission, courses not normally listed as "Women's Studies" courses can be adapted to count toward the Women's Studies minor.
 To be adapted, a course must lend itself to the content and methods of women's and gender studies.
 The instructor must govern and approve the adaptations.
-For example, CORE 282: Creative Vision of Alfred Hitchcock can be adapted to count toward the Women's Studies minor.
+For example, CORE 184: The American Individual in Literature, can be adapted to count toward the Women's Studies minor.
 The student must agree in advance to complete any extra work necessitated by the course modification.
-Approval of the Women's Studies director must be obtained prior to course enrollment.
+Approval of the Women's Studies Director must be obtained prior to course enrollment.
 If you have questions about this process or the suitability of any particular course for modification and inclusion in the minor, please see the Director.